-There are several sufficient conditions that have been commonly imposed in functional time series literature when $p$ is fixed and can lead to the result in Condition~\ref{con:rootn}(i), which further implies the standard root-$n$ rate for entrywise sample autocovariance functions, i.e., $\|\widehat{\Sigma}_{yy,ij}^{(k)}-\Sigma_{yy,ij}^{(k)}\|_{\cS}=O_P(n^{-1/2}).$ The key requirement to establish the consistency is to control the temporal dependence in $\{Y_{tj}(\cdot)\}$ for $j=1, \dots, p.$ Examples include strong mixing conditions \cite[]{Bbosq1,chen2020functional}, cumulant mixing conditions \cite[]{panaretos2013} and $L^q$-$m$-approximability \cite[]{hormann2010,hormann2015}.
-With the additional tail assumption and Lipschitz-continuity in Condition~\ref{con:rootn}(ii), it is not difficult to apply the partition technique that reduces the problem from supremum over $\cU^2$ to the maximum over a grid of pairs, and hence the uniform convergence rate of $n^{-1/2}(\log n)^{1/2}$ in Condition~\ref{con:rootn}(iii) can be achieved.
-See the same uniform rate with detailed proof under an independent setting in \cite{qiao2019b}.
+There are several sufficient conditions that have been commonly imposed in functional time series literature when $p$ is fixed and can lead to the convergence result under expectation in Condition~\ref{con:rootn}(i), which implies $\|\widehat{\Sigma}_{yy,ij}^{(k)}-\Sigma_{yy,ij}^{(k)}\|_{\cS}=O_\P(n^{-1/2}).$ The key requirement in establishing the convergence is to control the temporal dependence in $\{Y_{tj}(\cdot)\}$ for each $j.$ Examples include strong mixing conditions \cite[]{Bbosq1,qiao2019c}, cumulant mixing conditions \cite[]{panaretos2013} and $L^q$-$m$-approximability \cite[]{hormann2010,hormann2015}.
+When $p$ diverges, we assume the rate under deterministic expectation uniformly in Condition~\ref{con:rootn}(i).
+With sub-Gaussian-type tail assumption and Lipschitz-continuity in Condition~\ref{con:rootn}(ii), it is not difficult to apply the partition technique that reduces the problem from supremum over $\cU\times\cU$ to the maximum over a grid of pairs, then the uniform concentration inequalities and hence the uniform rate of $n^{-1/2}(\log n)^{1/2}$ in Condition~\ref{con:rootn}(iii) can be achieved.
+See the same uniform rate with detailed proof under an i.i.d. setting in \cite{qiao2019b}.

-Now we are ready to present theorems about the rates of convergence for estimators of the factor loading space ${\cal C}(\bK)={\cal C}(\bA)$ and the eigenvalues $\{\nu_j\}_{j=1}^p.$ To measure the accuracy in estimating ${\cal C}(\bK),$ we use the metric of the distance between ${\cal C}(\bK)$ and ${\cal C}(\widehat\bK).$ For two orthogonal matrices $\bK_1$ and $\bK_2$ of dimensions $p\times r_1$ and $p \times r_2,$ respectively, we define
+Now we are ready to present theorems about the rates of convergence for estimators of the factor loading space ${\cal C}(\bA)$ and the eigenvalues $\{\nu_j\}_{j=1}^p.$ To measure the accuracy in estimating ${\cal C}(\bA),$ we use the metric of the distance between ${\cal C}(\bA)$ and ${\cal C}(\widehat\bA).$ For two orthogonal matrices $\bK_1$ and $\bK_2$ of dimensions $p\times r_1$ and $p \times r_2,$ respectively, we define